Wind-River/vscode-wrlinux/README.md

    We must also set the sdkroot in the c_cpp_properties.json to allow IntelliSense code completion to work.
 This is a temporary workaround for vscode-cpptools issue #6307.

+9. Save the file by choosing *File > Save* from the menu or by using the CTRL+S shortcut.

-9. Double-click c_cpp_properties.json to edit the file.
+10. Double-click c_cpp_properties.json to edit the file.

-10. In the JSON, set the sdkroot variable to the installation path of the SDK
+11. In the JSON, set the sdkroot variable to the installation path of the SDK

     ```
     "sdkroot": "/home/rcwoolley/wrlinuxcd/sdk/intel-x86-64"
     ```

-11. Save the file by choosing *File > Save* from the menu or by using the CTRL+S shortcut.
+12. Save the file.

 ## Build hello.c